Bay of Kotor and Kotor Old Town seen from a tandem paragliding route.

 Is this mainly an extreme activity?

-No. It is a calm scenic tandem flight: weather-dependent, led by a licensed pilot, and suitable for many first-time passengers when basic mobility and conditions are right.
+No. It is a calm scenic tandem route: weather-dependent, led by a licensed local pilot, and suitable for many first-time passengers when basic mobility and conditions are right.

 Kotor in one view

-Kotor Paragliding is for travelers who want the flight to feel tied to the Bay itself:
+Kotor Paragliding Montenegro is a local Kotor pilot team using the Bay route as a calm first contact with paragliding in Montenegro.
+It is for travelers who want the flight to feel tied to the Bay itself:

 • a high start from the Lovcen slope at 1256 m